ionc21/ps-eda-kafka-docker-avro-app/README.md

 ### Updating all maven dependencies
 I made an effort to update all maven dependencies to the versions available now (August 2022).

+## Prerequisites
+- A JDK should be installed, version 8 is the minimal requirement, but I tested this example with version 17.
+- Maven, I tested the example with version 3.8.1
+- Docker (including Docker Compose, the docker-compose-plugin is the most recent version v2.6.0, where the commands start with `docker compose` rather than `docker-compose`.
+The latter is a deprecated older version 1.29.2)

 ## Usage
 - Open a terminal in the project/repository root dir
     ```bash